My Life! Teaching in a Korean University

 These two teachers didn’t grade in terms of speed or difficulty and talked to the students in the same way they would have talked to me, were I alone.

 The result is that the students had the “deer in headlights” look in their eyes and had no idea how to interject any comment into the “conversation.”
-The result was the teacher perhaps felt awkward and then just kept talking, and talking, and talking and ended up making the situation even more terrible because instead of the 1 minute monologue the students didn’t understand, it had now been upgraded to a 3 minute monologue.
+The result was the teacher perhaps felt awkward and then just kept talking, and talking, and talking and ended up making the situation even more terrible because instead of the 1-minute monologue the students didn’t understand, it had now been upgraded to a 3-minute monologue.
 And it kept going.

 It was painful to watch.
 And I’m sure the students weren’t loving it.

-Look deeply in your student’s eyes…
+Grade Language: Look deeply in your student’s eyes…

 Now, if the teacher had noticed the confused looks in her/his student’s eyes, she/he could have thought, “Wow!
 My students don’t know what I’m talking about right now” and then simplified/ summarized what she/he had just been saying.

-Except, of course this wasn’t the case.
+Except, of course, this wasn’t the case.

 Over my years here, many Koreans have commented that they can easily understand my “accent.”
 It’s not the accent, it’s that I grade my language, but they don’t know how to say this.
 I adjust the way I talk depending on the level of the student I talk to, with my goal being that they can understand 80-90% of it.
 If they could understand 100%, it’s not really challenging or pushing them to improve their listening skills.